Useful information

 The Lump Sum Allowance (LSA) and Lump Sum and Death Benefit Allowance (LSDBA)

-The LSA and LSDBA are limits on the amount of tax-free lump sum payments that can be made from your registered pension arrangements.
+The LSA and LSDBA came into force from 6 April 2024, replacing the Lifetime Allowance.
+The LSA and LSDBA limit the amount of tax-free lump sum payments that can be paid from your registered pension arrangements.

 The standard LSA is £268,275.